telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

         });
     </script>

-Note that the DatePicker will set the value only if the entered date is valid and within the defined range.
+Note that the DatePicker sets the value only if the entered date is valid and within the defined range.

 ### Start View and Navigation Depth

 Define the first rendered view with the `start` option.
 Control the navigation depth with the `depth` option.
 The following views are predefined:

-*   `month` - shows the days of the month
+* `month`&mdash;Shows the days of the month.
-*   `year` - shows the months of the year
+* `year`&mdash;Shows the months of the year.
-*   `decade` - shows the years of the decade
+* `decade`&mdash;Shows the years of the decade.
-*   `century` - shows the decades of the century
+* `century`&mdash;Shows the decades of the century.

 ### Selectable Month DatePicker

-The example below demonstrates how to create a DatePicker that allows users to select a month.
+The following example demonstrates how to create a DatePicker that allows users to select a month.

 ###### Example